 The PCC Afterlife

-Text and Photos by James Bow.
+Text by James Bow.

 We have already shown pictures of the TTC PCC graveyard at Wychwood.
 Here, we saw pictures of PCC streetcars waiting to be scrapped.
 However, not all of these cars end up as recycled metal.
 Some are taken from the scrapyard and continue to stand, years later, as incongruous monuments to Toronto's PCC heritage.
 Farmers can use the car bodies as sheds, PCCs have appeared as boutiques, and it's even possible to eat inside a number of them.